Operator theory and function theory in Drury-Arveson space and its quotients: Notation and terminology

 \subsection{Hilbert modules}

-A popular and fruitful point of view for studying commuting operators on Hilbert space is that of {\em Hilbert modules} \cite{DougPaul} (see the chapter on Hilbert modules by J. Sarker in this Handbook).
+A popular and fruitful point of view for studying commuting operators on Hilbert space is that of {\em Hilbert modules} \cite{DougPaul} (see the chapters on Hilbert modules by Sarkar \cite{Sar25a,Sar25b} in this reference work).
 If $T$ is a commuting $d$-tuple on $H$, then $T$ induces on $H$ the structure of a Hilbert module via

 A Hilbert module is said to be {\em pure/contractive/of finite rank/essenitally normal/etc.}, if $T$ is pure/a row contraction/of finite rank/essenitally normal/etc., respectively.
 In \cite{DougPaul} Douglas and Paulsen put emphasis on Hilbert modules over {\em function} algebras, but Arveson \cite{Arv07} has found it useful to consider Hilbert modules over $\mb{C}[z]$.
 In general there is a big difference between these approaches, but by Section \ref{sec:model_theory} below every pure contractive Hilbert module over $\mb{C}[z]$ is in fact a Hilbert module over a certain natural, canonical algebra of functions.